 - Adding a sunroom

-Exterior renovations are often thought of as curb appeal projects, but they also make the home more functional.
-Siding, roofing, trim, windows, and doors help protect the structure and improve comfort.
+Exterior renovations are often thought of as curb appeal projects, but they are also some of the most practical functional renovation ideas available.
+Siding, roofing, trim, windows, and doors help protect the structure and improve long-term comfort.

 Functional exterior renovation ideas include: